luisSalazar8/corn-store/README.md

 ![image](https://github.com/user-attachments/assets/022ff800-a5bf-4f86-b128-3a2e54074960)

-You can also check how many times you’ve purchased a specific product by clicking the eye icon, which appears when you hover over the product.
+You can also check how many times you’ve purchased a specific product by clicking the `eye` icon, which appears when you hover over the product.

 ![image](https://github.com/user-attachments/assets/1774f9eb-2606-4d7c-b1ec-87d0610ed64c)
 ![image](https://github.com/user-attachments/assets/4af2be13-c3c1-47d0-805f-c57a00127fec)

-To log out, click the Logout option located at the top of the page.
+To log out, click the `Log Out` option located at the top of the page.

 ## Credits